Akardian/lambda-architecture-for-distributed-mobile-sensor/documentation/notes/questions_to_ask.md

 ## Questions to ask

+- What is the data source
-- Is the data source a IoT device.
-(IoT used in abstract)
+- What data provides the data source
+- Who has wants to use the data